Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ![Screenshot 2022-09-25 025311](https://user-images.githubusercontent.com/110529913/192114170-8a5c1864-c42a-4a99-9a58-ffbd7cfe5e86.png)

 1. For the headings you always use with a border, you can enable the heading's border through the settings page.
-2. For the headings you want to add border flexibly, you can manually adding `---` behind the heading any time.
+2. For the headings you want to add border flexibly, you can manually be adding `---` behind the heading at any time.
-3. Enable the heading reference will appeare in front of the headings.
+3. Enable the heading reference will appear in front of the headings.
 4. When using emoji within the H1 heading, you should use `<span></span>` to wrap it up.